#1 in New Zealand

 #59 in Global Graduate Employability

-The University has a wide network of international affiliations and formal agreements with 182 universities in 39 countries, and is the only New Zealand member of Universitas 21, the Worldwide Universities Network, and the Association of Pacific Rim Universities.
+Our international students come from more than 120 different countries and make up almost half of our doctoral candidates.
+The University has a wide network of global partnerships and formal agreements with more than 300 universities, reflecting our commitment to international research and scholarship.
+We are the only New Zealand member of Universitas 21, the Worldwide Universities Network, and the Association of Pacific Rim Universities.

-For more information about University of Auckland, please visit website
+To learn more about the University of Auckland, visit our website.